calpaterson/pyappcache/docs/source/rationale.rst

 First class key objects
 -----------------------

-In pyappcache, keys are a first class object (though strings can also be used).
+In pyappcache, keys are first class objects - though you can use strings too if you prefer.

 Make keys a first class object to make it easier to centralise logic around keying and avoid typos and other common mistakes that arise when using strings